rjbassig/dsc-recipe-rating-analysis/README.md

 **Significance Level:** 0.05

+I chose the difference in mean ratings as my test statistic because `average_rating` is a quantitative variable and I am comparing the average ratings of two groups.
+I used a significance level of 0.05 as the threshold for determining whether the observed difference provides sufficient evidence against the null hypothesis.

 I divided the recipes into lower- and higher-protein groups using a protein value of 18 as the cutoff.
 Recipes with protein values less than or equal to 18 were placed in the lower-protein group, while recipes with values greater than 18 were placed in the higher-protein group.

 The average rating of the higher-protein group was approximately **4.6125**, while the average rating of the lower-protein group was approximately **4.6379**.
 This resulted in an observed difference of approximately **0.0254**.